CDOT-EDX/Project/README.md

 ** last updated at 17:10 on Sept 16/2015
-** advanceWith with explanations added along with mediaIndex + contentIndex ** I have separated control over media and content.
+** advanceWith with explanations added along with mediaIndex + contentIndex ** I am separating control over media and content.
 There was a flaw in my logic.
+** will update this note when finished

 # Aviation Project